LeHast/Main/README.md

-- 👀 I’m interested in VideoGames and Software Enginer
+- 👀 I’m interested in VideoGames.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on UE4 Projects
 - 📫 How to reach me bjt445@gmail.com